Kingdom of Lindsey: Kings of Lindsey

 None of the individuals can be securely dated, though the name Biscop, Old English for 'bishop', suggests a time after conversion.
 Likewise, the practice of agnatic inheritance akin to blood tanistry in the Anglo-Saxon kingdoms means that it cannot be determined which of the listed male-line ancestors of Aldfrið actually ruled the kingdom.
 Finally, it is uncertain at what point between Aldfrið and Woden the pedigree ceases to be historical, since this pedigree is the sole source for all of the individuals named, except perhaps Aldfrið.
-With regard to Aldfrið, Frank Stenton referred to the witness list for an Anglo-Saxon charter which includes an "Ealfrid rex", and dated its writing to some time between the years 787 and 796.
+With regard to Aldfrið, Frank Stenton referred to the witness list for a charter which includes an "Ealfrid rex", and dated its writing to some time between the years 787 and 796.
 Scholars now believe that the name on the witness list should read "Ecgfrið Rex", and refers to Offa's son.
 He was anointed King of the Mercians in 787, nine years before his succession in 796, and would have been correctly styled rex.
 Stenton suggested that the name 'Biscop' came from the title 'bishop' and must post-date Paulinus's mission to Lindsey of 628 CE.
 But, as Sarah Foot has pointed out, Biscop does not need to have been derived from an external origin.
 The other genealogies in the Anglian collection close with historic personages whose dates are known, such as Edwin of Deira (616–33), Ethelred of Mercia (675–704) and Ethelbert II of Kent (725–62), but this wide range offers little help in dating Aldfrið.